-Unless specific guidelines are given, I do not accept late assignments.
-I will drop your two lowest online homework assignment grades, but you cannot "make up" any assignments.
+Under most circumstances, I do not accept late assignments.
+I will drop your two lowest online quiz grades and Discussion Board assignment grades, but you cannot "make up" any assignments.
 There will be no "extra credit" work to complete at the end of the semester.
 You will have opportunities to earn bonus points on some assignments, but there will be no magic do-over at the end of the semester.
 You earn your grade by the quality of work you turn in on time that is assigned during the semester.